Arnache/PNGImg/manual.md

 I have been programming fractal sets drawing short programs in C++ for a while, saving the resulting images into PNGs.
 I have been using the ability of PNG to hold textual comments in their metadata (tEXT chunks) to also save the algorithm parameters the program was called with (like: where did I zoom on the Mandelbrot set?).

 The C library *libpng* is the canonical way to encode/decode PNG images.
 However it quite complicated to use.
 Resource management (avoiding memory leaks, crashes, etc) requires a good deal of attention.
 C++ has mechanisms for reducing these risks (for instance RAII) and for shorter overall* syntax (via classes).
-\* Despite the verbosisty induced by the namespace and template mechanisms.
+\* Despite the verbosity induced by the namespace and template mechanisms.

 ## Version notes